abcnorio/nspawn-aiml/Readme.md

 - After installing a plugin, start it with disabled network and see whether it complains or does not work.
 - Check with the iptables script to update your whitelisted domains regularly.
-- BE AWARE that github is not necessarily a secure repository, but you need it for AI/ML stuff (!)
+- BE AWARE that github is not necessarily a secure repository, but you need it for AI/ML stuff (!).
+Malware can be everywhere even in checked repos/ webspaces/ etc.
-- So in sum the security measures are only partially even if the manual effort above may look like nonsense/ overkill.
+- So in sum the security steps taken are only partially even if the manual effort above may look like nonsense/ overkill.
 A container without network cannot do that much, but that does not mean to disable common sense.
 Regular scans and reading on official github repos/ reddit groups/ etc. are good to receive information about malware as soon as possible.
-- IF someone wants to automate/script some of the parts here for daily security, just go ahead!
+- IF someone wants to automate/ script some of the parts here for daily security checks, just go ahead!

 ### Output of the whitelisted domains after installation